namhyung/uftrace/doc/ko/uftrace-report.md

 \--tid=*TID*[,*TID*,...]
 :   Only print functions called by the given threads.
 To see the list of
-    threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
+    threads in the data file, you can use `uftrace report --task` or `uftrace info`.
 This option can also be used more than once.

 \--demangle=*TYPE*